-- Are pregnant

-- Have an infection in the vagina or pelvis
+- are pregnant - have an infection in the vagina or pelvis

-- Have pelvic inflammatory disease

 What is the benefit?

 The benefit of having the biopsy taken is to check for any abnormal cells or signs of cancer so that treatment can be offered for your condition.